spcourse/acquisition/50 crawling/contents.md

 The program has the following requirements:

 - It should accept two command line arguments.
 The first argument is the location of the data file, the second argument is the location of the output file.
-So with the call above the program will generate a plot `languages.png` in the directory `plots`, based on the data of `top5-with-languages` in the directory `data`.
+So with the call above the program will generate a plot `languages.png` in the directory `plots`, based on the data of `top5-actors-languages` in the directory `data`.
 - It should read the input into a pandas DataFrame.
-- It should output a `.png` file containing a line plot.
+- It should output a `.png` file containing a line plot with one line per language.
 - The plot should have a legend making clear which line corresponds to which language.
 - It should show the number of occurrences of each language *per decade*.
 (Each occurrence counts equally, whether it's the first language or the last language for a movie).
 - The horizontal axis of the plot should have the decades (1930s to 2010s), the vertical axis should have the number of occurrences.